Visiting Iceland in February | The Ultimate Guide

 Photo from Excellent 10-Hour Golden Circle & Horse Riding Tour with Transfer from Reykjavik

-Riding horses is a great way to immerse yourself in the winter landscapes of Iceland and to understand the history of a nation that relied on these steeds for its survival and prosperity.
+Riding horses is a great way to immerse yourself in the winter landscapes of Iceland and to learn the history of a nation that relied on these steeds for its survival and prosperity.
+In addition to resistance to the cold, Icelandic horses also have a high level of curiosity and intelligence.
+These traits make them an absolute pleasure to spend a morning or afternoon with!

 Sightseeing in Iceland in February